Spidees/SCUM-ServerManager/README.md

 - The `steamcmd` folder contains SteamCMD.
 - `nssm.exe`, `SCUMServer.ps1`, and `SCUMServer.config.json` should be in the root of the SCUM folder.

+# SteamCMD Setup

+You will need SteamCMD to update and manage your SCUM server.
+Download it here: [https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD)

+- Extract the contents of the SteamCMD download into the `steamcmd` folder inside your main SCUM directory.

 # NSSM Service Setup

 You will need NSSM (the Non-Sucking Service Manager).
 Download it here: [https://nssm.cc/download](https://nssm.cc/download)